kornflex/docker-unmineable/README.md

 ## Run
 ### Quick test
 ```
-docker run -d --name miner rundqvist/unmineable
+docker run -d --name miner kornflex/unmineable
 ```

 ### Configure miner for your coin and wallet
 Replace the values in the sample code with your desired settings.<br />
-Examples uses 50% of cpu to mine Shiba Inu to the specified wallet.
+Examples uses 50% of cpu to mine SOLANA to the specified wallet.

 #### Docker run
 ```